iamdefinitelyahuman/opview/README.md

 ## Development

-This project is still in development and should be considered a beta.
+This project is still in development and should be considered an early beta.
 Comments, questions, criticisms and pull requests are welcomed.

 ## License